barakmich/connectpy/README.md

 An implementation of the [Buf Connect](https://connectrpc.com/) protocol for Python, atop [betterproto](https://github.com/danielgtaylor/python-betterproto) atop [Starlette](https://www.starlette.io/) and, therefore, compatible interfaces (eg, [FastAPI](https://fastapi.tiangolo.com/))

 If you're already using [grpclib](https://github.com/vmagamedov/grpclib) it's aiming to be a drop-in replacement to allow HTTP/1.1 compatibility.
-If you're not, it allows you to adopt GRPC on your HTTP/1.1 infrastructure, and slowly migrate to full-blown GRPC.
+If you're not, it allows you to adopt gRPC on your HTTP/1.1 infrastructure, and slowly migrate to full-blown gRPC.
 However, a current limitation is that it can only run in one mode or the other for now.

-By emulating the grpclib server/client instances, this gives an option for using the same GRPC server and client classes, and only change the implementation underneath at creation time.
+By emulating the grpclib server/client instances, this gives an option for using the same gRPC server and client classes, and only change the implementation underneath at creation time.

 ## Examples